 If you look closely at Windows 10 Home, you’ll find most of the components required to run the Microsoft RDP Server already installed as part of the operating system.
-The remote desktop access over RDP is normally only available to PCs running either the Windows 10 Professional or Enterprise editions.
-Here’s how you can enable it in the Windows Home edition.
+Enabling the remote desktop server normally requires a PC running either the Windows 10 Professional or Enterprise editions.
+Here’s how you can also enable the RDP server in the Windows 10 Home edition.

 Windows 10 editions that officially support the RDP Server feature can turn it on from the user interface in the Windows Settings app or the Windows System dialog: Properties: Remote.
 However, you won’t find these settings in Windows 10 Home or S editions.